-For many travelers, the topic things to do in Hokkaido is monolithic.
-Whether that means skiing in Niseko (as it most commonly does) or road-tripping amid the lavender fields of Furano, people tend to head to Japan’s northernmost island with a single goal in mind.
+For many travelers, the question “is Hokkaido worth visiting?” is clear-cut.
+Whether that means coming in winter (whether or not you ski at Niseko—most travelers do) or road-tripping amid the lavender fields of Furano, people who decide to head to Japan’s northernmost island tend to do so with a single goal in mind.

-I can tell you from personal experience that this isn’t the best idea.
-And not just because, as travel as in the rest of life, I prefer not to put all my eggs in one basket.
+I can tell you from personal experience that being so binary isn’t the best idea.
+And not just because, in travel as in the rest of life, I prefer not to put all my eggs in one basket.

-Rather, it’s that in spite of Hokkaido’s vast size (or maybe because of it), appreciating the island requires experience its richness and diversity.
+Rather, it’s that in spite of Hokkaido’s vast size (or maybe because of it), appreciating the island requires experiencing its richness and diversity—over many trips, and a number of years, if possible.
 Continue reading my Hokkaido travel guide to plan an adventure that magnifies the island’s magic instead of obscuring it.

 When Should You Visit Hokkaido?

 On one hand, many of the things to do in Hokkaido I’m about to list are highly seasonal.
-For example, you can’t enjoy the colorful flowers of Furano outside the hottest part of summer; you can ski the slopes of Niseko in January, but not (unless climate change catastrophically accelerates July).
+For example, you can’t enjoy the colorful flowers of Furano outside the hottest part of summer; you can ski the slopes of Niseko in January, but not (unless climate change catastrophically accelerates) in July.
 To put it another way, Hokkaido is a 365-day destination—there’s always something to enjoy.
+This is particularly true if you’re an expat in Japan and can easily travel from Tokyo to Hokkaido, or live relatively close to Japan within Asia.

 See what all the fuss about Sapporo is

-I’ll be honest: It’s taken me a lot of time to harbor the love for Sapporo that it deserves.
+I’ll be honest: It’s taken me a lot of time to harbor the love I know have for Sapporo.
 The neon-lit streets of Susukino left me cold during my first mid-winter trip; when I came several summers later, in-between excursions to wilder destinations in Hokkaido, strolls through lush Odori Park served mostly as a means of recharging.
 I only truly saw Sapporo for the amazing city it is when I ended my 2021 cherry blossom trip here, which is ironic given the city’s general lack of sakura trees.
+Returning for a second winter swing in 2023 was also a revelation, whether I was slurping crab soup at Sapporo Snow Festival, or watching the skyline twinkle from Mt.
+Moiwa.
+Indeed, when someone asks me the question “is Sapporo worth visiting?” these days, my answer is a quick “yes”!

 Enjoy Hakodate’s cherry blossoms and night view

-Indeed, many of my favorite things to do in Hokkaido are actually in Hakodate, a city so far south it’s practically in Honshu.
+Indeed, much of what makes Hokkaido worth visiting is actually in Hakodate, a city so far south it’s practically in Honshu.
 Unlike was the case with Sapporo, Hakodate was love at first sight for me.
 This has multiplied every time I’ve returned, whether I was enjoy the famous “night view” from atop Mt.
-Hakodate, eating controversial ika odori don at Hadakote Morning Market or looking down on the hundreds of cherry blossom trees planted within star-shaped Goryokaku Fort.
+Hakodate, eating controversial ika odori don at Hadakote Morning Market, looking down on the hundreds of cherry blossom trees planted within star-shaped Goryokaku Fort or appreciating the old town’s eclectic architecture, which includes Russian Orthodox churches.

 Get out of town, maybe a long way

-I’ve started with the island’s two largest cities, but the reality is that most things to do in Hokkaido—the best ones, certainly—are far outside its urban cores.
+I’ve started this round-up of things to do in Hokkaido with the island’s two largest cities, but the reality is that most things to do in Hokkaido—the best ones, certainly—are far outside its urban cores.
 Well, some (such as Otaru, famous for its icicle-lined canal and dramatic sea views) are not so far.
-However, you’ll definitely need some time to enjoy the spaciousness of Kushiro and Shari in far eastern Hokkaido, or to enjoy the hot springs and hiking on offer at Lake Toya and in Noboribetsu.
+However, you’ll definitely need some time to enjoy Asahikawa (Japan’s coldest city and the hub of central Hokkaido), especially if you come in winter to see the famous “Penguin Parade.”
+Likewise, while you can get a feel for the hot springs and hiking on offer at Lake Toya and in Noboribetsu on a day trip from Sapporo, it’s really best to spend the night if you can.

-Hokkaido, as I’ve stated several times in this article, is all about its four seasons.
+Things to do in Hokkaido, Japan, as I’ve stated several times in this article, are all about its four seasons.
 In recent years, summer has taken center stage, particularly amid the rolling lavender fields of Furano in central Hokkaido.
-Particularly, but not exclusively: The nearby Biei Blue Pond is astonishing during the warmer months, which are also the best time to enjoy the wild animals on display at famous Asahikawa Zoo.
-Summer is also an awesome season for produce, from lush, orange melons to the Hokkaido milk soft cream often served inside of them.
+Particularly, but not exclusively: The nearby Biei Blue Pond is astonishing during the warm season, which is also the best time to visit waterfalls in the area, as well as to taste lush, orange melons and the Hokkaido milk soft cream often served inside of them.

 Is Hokkaido Worth Visiting?